Central School of Ballet

 Central School of Ballet is a classical ballet school based in London, with students from countries all over the world.

+History

 The school was established in 1982 by Ann Stannard and Christopher Gable.
 It established a touring company, Ballet Central, in 1984.
-From 2004 Central started to offer degree courses accredited by the University of Kent.
+From 2004, Central started to offer degree courses accredited by the University of Kent.

+In 2018, more than £25,000 worth of costumes were stolen from a van belonging to the Central School of Ballet.
+The costumes were recovered after a social media appeal.

+The school is based in the Countess of Wessex Studios, named after Sophie, Duchess of Edinburgh (then known as the Countess of Wessex), who has been a patron of the Central School of Ballet since 2003 and who opened the studios in 2020.